ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 };
 ```

-Whenever the last thing a function does is a call to itself, we can actually reuse the stack frame by transforming into this format:
+Whenever the last thing a function does is a call to itself, we can actually reuse the stack frame by transforming it into this format:

 ```
 let fib_tc = fn (n, a, b) => {
   if (n == 0) {
     a
   } else {
-    fn () => fib_tc(n - 1, b, a + b)
+    fn () => fib_tc(n - 1, b, a + b) //This became a function declaration
   }
 };
 ```

 In this case, the compiler can apply a pre-processing step on the AST and wrap the function call in another function instead of evaluating it immediately.

-Then at runtime the interpreter does something like this, in pseudocode:
+Then at runtime, the interpreter does something like this, in pseudocode:

 ```
 let result = call(fib_tc, ...);